Tamas-Gavlider/MyVault/README.md

   - Cause: Improper Python code design that violated PEP8 guidelines by using double quotes instead of single quotes within an f-string.
   - Fix: Replaced double quotes with single quotes in the f-string to resolve the issue.
 2. Stripe Template:<br>
-  - Issue: After adding styling to the payment process HTML, the transaction submitted correctly, but the user was redirected to a blank page instead of a success or failure confirmation.
+  - Issue: After adding custom styling to the payment process HTML, the transaction submitted correctly, but the user was redirected to a blank page instead of a success or failure confirmation.
 Additionally, the payment amount was not added to the account balance.
   - Cause: Possible compatibility issues with the styled template.
   - Fix: Implemented a different Stripe template designed specifically for the testnet, using a template provided directly by Stripe.
 3. Send Payment:<br>